PhilJahelka/PhilJahelka.github.io/docs/README.md

 ## Why:
 Because Kathryn and Phil feel like throwing a big party to celebrate our relationship.

+# Additional Info:
+Walker Creek Ranch as limited cell service, and getting an Uber may be impossible.
+They do have WiFi.

 # Registry
 No gifts are expected, your presence is enough!
 [Here is a registry](https://www.williams-sonoma.com/registry/lt8wgntmqv/registry-list.html) since some people have asked.